GDRead3/DezysBudgetTracker/README.md

 # DezysBudgetTracker
-A Python project that tracks finances
+A Python project that tracks finances and budgets